TimSayers/dump1090/README.md

-In my limited experience Dump1090 was able to decode a big number of messages even in conditions where I encountered problems using other programs, however no formal test was performed so I can't really claim that this program is better or worse compared to other similar programs.
+In my limited experience Dump1090 was able to decode a big number of messages even in conditions where I encountered problems using other programs, however no formal test was performed, so I can't really claim that this program is better or worse compared to other similar programs.

 If you can capture traffic that Dump1090 is not able to decode properly, drop me an email with a download link.
-I may try to improve the detection during my free time (this is just an hobby project).
+I may try to improve the detection during my free time (this is just a hobby project).

 Network server features
 ---